 Resize to a specific resolution

-Instead of manually resizing the video in the video editor and wasting time, you can simply select the 720p setting in the Resize to Specific resolution menu.
+Instead of manually resizing in a video editor, you can simply select the 720p setting in the "Resize to Specific Resolution" menu.
 This will automatically adjust the final resolution to 1280x720 pixels.

 Non-AI resizing will always keep the aspect ratio as in the original video so you don't have to worry about your video becoming stretched out.
 For example, if the uploaded video has a resolution of 1280x500 (2.56 aspect ratio), and you resize 2x and select Full HD (1080p) resizing, the output will be 1920 x 750 px - aspect ratio is kept.